Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Preliminary on CL

-Curriculum Learning(CL) is widely used in full-data scheme, i.e., given a training dataset $\mathcal{D} = \{(\mathbf{x}, y)\}$, where $y$ is the label of specific data $\mathbf{x}$.
-CL defines a difficulty scheduler $d(\mathbf{x}, t)$ to evaluate the difficulty of data samples, and a training scheduler to find the subset $\mathbb{B}_t in \mathcal{D}$ of training data at this difficulty.
-CL is designed to achieve the optimal parameter $\mathbf{w}^*$ by proper schedulers, and the data subset series is easy-to-hard.
-If the difficulty function is continuous, the subset series should satisfy $\partial d(\mathbb{B}_i, t) / \partial t >= 0$.
+Curriculum Learning(CL) is widely used in the data-driven machine learning, i.e., given a training dataset $\mathcal{D} = \{(\mathbf{x}, y)\}$, where $y$ is the label of specific data $\mathbf{x}$.
+CL defines a difficulty scheduler $d(\mathbf{x}, t)$ to evaluate the difficulty of data samples and a training scheduler to find the subset $\mathbb{B}_t \in \mathcal{D}$ of training data at this difficulty.
+CL is designed to get the optimal parameter $\mathbf{w}^*$ by some schedulers, and the data subset series is organized to be easy-to-hard.
+If the difficulty scheduler function is continuous, the subset series should satisfy $\partial d(\mathbb{B}_i, t) / \partial t \geq 0$.

-Instead of manually designing two schedulers, Self-Paced Learning(SPL)\cite{kumar2010self} dynamically update difficulty by the training loss $\mathbf{L}(\mathbf{x}, y; \Theta)$.
-What's more, they define a reweighting factor $\mathbf{v}$ as a training scheduler, and the objective is,
+Instead of manually setting two schedulers, self-paced learning (SPL)\cite{kumar2010self} dynamically update difficulty by the training loss $\mathbf{L}(\mathbf{x}, y; \Theta)$.
+What's more, they define a reweighting factor $\mathbf{v}$ as a training scheduler, i.e.,